Sep905/pheTDA/README.md

 ![img1](figures/img1_highlighted.png?raw=true)

-- Results from the computational phenotyping.
+- Results from the **computational phenotyping**.
 Classifier models trained using a one-vs-rest binary classification task to predict the patient’s membership to each subgroup.
 For each model we report the hyperparameters tuned, the range and the best score (mean and ± accuracy) obtained for each subgroup (in bold if the higher for the subgroup).

 | Model | Hyperparameters and values | α' | β' | γ' | δ' | ε' |
 | ----- | -------------------------- | -- | -- | -- | -- | -- |